 Prevention of Drug-Related Ear Disorders

-People should take the lowest effective dosage of ototoxic drugs, and the dosage should be closely monitored (for example, by measuring drug levels in the bloodstream when possible).
-If possible before beginning treatment with an ototoxic drug, people should have their hearing measured and then monitored during treatment, because symptoms are late warning signs that the drug has caused damage.
+People should take the lowest effective dosage of medications that can damage the ear, and the dosage should be closely monitored (for example, by measuring medication levels in the bloodstream when possible).
+If possible before beginning treatment with an ototoxic medication, people should have their hearing measured and then monitored during treatment because symptoms are late warning signs that the medication has caused damage.

 To prevent harming the fetus, pregnant women should avoid taking ototoxic antibiotics.

-Older people and people with preexisting hearing loss should not be treated with ototoxic drugs if other effective drugs are available.
+Older people and people with preexisting hearing loss should not be treated with ototoxic medications if other effective medications are available.